gempy-project/gempy/README.md

 ![blender-model](docs/source/images/model_examples.png)

 *GemPy* is an Python-based, open-source library for implicitly generating 3D structural geological models.
 It is capable of constructing complex 3D geological models of folded structures, fault networks and unconformities.
+It was designed from the ground up to support easy embedding in probabilistic frameworks for the uncertainty analysis of subsurface structures.

 ## Table of Contents